k-choonkiat/Journaly/README.md

-# online_journal
+# Journaly
 ## Hack@CEWIT project
 ### This is an online journal for individuals who wants to fight depression

 # Created by:

-Mahnoor Bibi, Divya Sri Thala, Kang Choon Kiat, and Xiangmin Mo
+Mahnoor Bibi, Divya sri Thala, Kang Choon Kiat, and Xiangmin Mo